speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

 --set fullnameOverride=speakeasy
 ```

-After waiting a couple minutes, Speakeasy should now be running successfully in your environment.
+Speakeasy should soon be running successfully in your environment.
 You should
 now be able to access the HTTPS endpoint for your web or root web hostname.<br /><br />
 To uninstall the charts: